 It’s showtime.
-You’ve finished a presentation, printed a copy in colour and placed it, correctly stapled, on the Managing Director’s desk.
+I’d finished a presentation, printed a copy in colour and placed it, correctly stapled – for one could get a lashing even for something as small as a poorly angled stapling job – on the Managing Director’s desk.

-The MD calls you over.
-Pointing at the document before him he asks, “this is the final draft?”
+Pointing at the document before him he asked, “This is the final draft?”

-Then the moment comes.
-You’re looking over the MD’s shoulder when, as he’s carefully perusing a slide, you notice that you’ve misspelled the name of the client in one of the paragraphs.
+Then came the moment.
+I was looking over the MD’s shoulder when, as he was carefully perusing a slide, I noticed that I’d misspelled the name of the client in one of the paragraphs.
+Holy shit.
 Absolute catastrophe.
-This kind of mistake generally warrants outright humiliation in front of the whole team.
-You nearly faint.
-Without warning a drop of sweat descends down your forehead and then crashes onto your MD’s back leaving a momentary wet stain.
-He senses something and violently turns and looks up at you.
-You return his forceful stare with a puny smile which an onlooker may mistake for constipation.
-He quickly turns round again and resumes his critique.
-He is about to detect your error.
-It’s imminent.
-Meanwhile you’ve shortened your life by 2-3 days from the stress of being caught.
+This kind of mistake generally warranted outright humiliation in front of the whole team.
+I nearly fainted.
+Without warning a drop of sweat descended down my forehead and then crashed onto the MD’s back leaving a wet stain.
+Shit.
+He sensed something and violently turned and looked up at me.
+I returned his forceful stare with a puny smile, which an onlooker would have mistaken for constipation.
+My superior quickly turned round again to resume his critique.
+I knew I was seconds away from disaster.
+He’s going to see it.
+It was imminent.
+Meanwhile I’d shortened my life by 2-3 days from the stress of being caught.

-The MD cries out: “What the f@&k is this!”
+The MD cried out: “What the f@&k is this!”

-The torture of the wait is over.
-He will unleash hell but at least you’ll be out of your misery.
+The torture of the wait was over.
+Let him unleash hell.
+At least I was about to be put out of my misery.

 Errors are ERRORS

-The smallest of errors are costly in the world of ibanking.
+The smallest of errors are costly in the business of investment banking.
 They are costly not only in that they can mean the loss of millions in fees, revenues and consequently bonuses, but they’ll also cost you your precious health.

-We all know that punishment is one way you learn to avoid mistakes.
-And because the stakes are so high in ibanking the punishments are severe.
-They damn hurt.
-Therefore, like any rational human being would, while you’re working there you do your best to avoid punishment.
-One of the ways to do this is to never make mistakes.
+We all know that fear of punishment is one way to avoid mistakes.
+And because the stakes are so high in this business the punishments are severe.
+And very painful.
+Therefore, you do your best to avoid pain and punishment.
+One of the ways this is accomplished is by never making mistakes.

-So this is the environment in which a young ibanker must work and operate.
+This is the environment in which a young banker works and operates.
 You can’t complain either.
-After all, you’ve signed up for it and you’re getting paid lots of money and you stand to earn a gigantic bonus at year end which could be multiples (x2, x3, etc.) of your already nice salary.
+After all, you’ve signed up for it and you’re getting paid lots of money and you stand to earn a gigantic bonus at year end which could be multiples of an already nice salary.

-Having said that, it would not be unreasonable to assume that experienced, senior management at a top ibank would never err when it comes to critical company matters.
-For instance, the hiring of a hotshot dealmaker responsible for overseeing business development in a new geography isn’t something they would make a major mistake with.
+Having said that, it would not be unreasonable to assume that experienced, senior management at a top bank never err themselves, especially when it comes to critical company matters.
+For instance, the hiring of a hotshot dealmaker responsible for overseeing business development in a new geography isn’t something they would get completely wrong.
 Right?
+Well think again.

 To err is human

-Jonathan’s company was looking to bring in a senior ibanker to head up the Middle East Sales team.
-They wanted a star banker with lots of powerful connections and influence with the local Middle Eastern players.
+Jonathan’s bank was looking to bring in a senior banker to head up the Middle East Sales team.
+They needed a star banker with a big Rolodex, powerful connections and influence with local Middle Eastern players.
 Somehow, Tarik was appointed.

-What Tarik did well was to sell himself as Mr. Gatekeeper of the GCC (i.e. Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, UAE).
-Apparently, the whole firm was excited about the arrival of Tarik.
-Promised a mouthwatering guarantee pay of 750,000 dollars, a paid-for flashy apartment and car and the power to hire staff, Tarik moved to Dubai with a big fat smile.
+What Tarik did well was to sell himself as the gatekeeper of the GCC (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, UAE).
+The whole firm was excited about Tarik’s arrival.
+Promised a mouthwatering guarantee pay of $750,000, a paid-for flashy apartment and car and the power to hire staff, Tarik moved to Dubai with a big fat smile.

 A year into the job and nothing at all had materialised.
-The firm, which was spending quite a bit on expenses for the Dubai office each month, grew concerned and decided to send Jonathan to Dubai for a few months to assess the situation.
+The bank, which was spending a great deal of money on expenses for the Dubai office each month, grew concerned and decided to send Jonathan to Dubai for a few months to assess the situation.

 Another week passed and nothing had happened.
-Tarik would come and go, have three hour lunches and leave very early each day to play tennis.
+Tarik came and went, had three hour lunches and left very early each day to play tennis.

-Jonathan decided it was time to get a lot more assertive.
+Jonathan decided it was time to get confrontational.

 Jonathan had no choice but to invite himself into meetings and get involved in Tarik’s affairs.
-He couldn’t help but express a sense of shock as he recounted the final showdown with Tarik:
+Senior management had given him the okay.
+He couldn’t help but express a sense of shock as he recounted the final showdown with Tarik.

-“The more time I spent with him, listening in on calls he led or discussing presentations one-on-one with him, the more I realised Tarik was a complete idiot.
+“The more time I spent with him and listened in on calls he led, the more I realised that he was a complete idiot.
 He had no clue about finance.
 I learned that all the guys in the office he hired were personal friends of his and they all did nothing all day but get paid a shitload of money to post photos online.
 Tarik was a straight up hustler.”

 “What did you do,” I asked amazed by the story and unable to hold back a huge smile.